City of Westminster College will provide outstanding education and training to enable our learners to achieve their full potential.

 Many of the lessons involve going out and about.

-We aim to include all our students in a variety of activities outside the classroom and some groups participate in residential trips.
-We believe very strongly that our students need to learn new skills and apply existing ones in real life situations, as a result accessing the community plays a major part in students’ college life.
+All students learn in variety of ways outside the classroom and some groups participate in residential trips for the expedition component of the Duke of Edinburgh Award.
+We believe very strongly that our students need to learn new skills and apply existing ones in real life situations, and as a result accessing the community plays a major part in students’ college life.
 We are able to do this by ensuring higher staff ratios to support students with additional needs.
 Out of college learning opportunities are planned with students’ needs in mind and risk assessments are completed for all students; this includes travel training, community awareness visits to museums, galleries, local parks, tourist attractions, shops, cafes, concert halls and leisure centres.
-In addition some classes use local facilities such as swimming, the gym, leisure centres, companion cycling, etc. as an alternative to the college sports hall for physical education.
-Some students will participate in supported work experience and voluntary work placements.
+In addition some classes use local facilities such as swimming, the gym, leisure centres, companion cycling, etc. Students on the Employability strand will participate in an external work experience and/or voluntary work placements.

 Does the college offer work experience and any vocational opportunities?